shreya-tss/YADTQ-Yet-Another-Distributed-Task-Queue-/README.md

 # YADTQ-Yet-Another-Distributed-Task-Queue-
 Project done as a part of an elective course Big Data (UE22CS342AA2) at Pes University
 # Goal
 Distributed Task Queue-  is a system that efficiently manages tasks across multiple computers.
 It ensures tasks are executed asynchronously, making it ideal for applications requiring reliable, scalable, and parallel processing.asks are placed in a queue, and worker nodes pick them up when available.
 This approach allows for smooth task execution, even in dynamic environments where workers may join or leave.
-Popular tools like Celery serve as examples of such systems, managing distributed task execution seamlessly.The goal was to design a distributed task queue that co-ordinates across multiple worker nodes in a highly distributed setup using Kafka as the core communication service
+Popular tools like Celery serve as examples of such systems, managing distributed task execution seamlessly.The goal was to design a distributed task queue that co-ordinates across multiple worker nodes in a highly distributed setup using Kafka as the core communication service.
+Kafka was chosen over other messaging systems like RabbitMQ and ActiveMQ due to its ability to handle high-throughput data streams with low latency, built-in fault tolerance, and robust scalability.
+Additionally, Kafka's strong support for distributed architectures and persistent storage makes it well-suited for managing the complex, asynchronous workflows required in this system.

 # System Design